Graduate Director, Program in American Studies

 Ph.D., University of California, Santa Cruz

 Dr. Guerrero has taught at WSU since 2004.
-She was educated near two of the most beautiful beaches in the world, earning her B.A. in English and Black Studies at the University of California, Santa Barbara, and earning her Ph.D. in American literature at the University of California, Santa Cruz.
+She was educated near two of the most beautiful beaches in the world, earning her B.A. in English and black studies at the University of California, Santa Barbara, and earning her M.A. and Ph.D. in American literature at the University of California, Santa Cruz.

 - Teaching Race in the 21st Century: College Professors Talk About Their Fears, Risks, and Rewards, editor.
 Palgrave Macmillan, 2009.

 - "(M)Other-In-Chief: Michelle Obama and the Ideal of Republican Womanhood," in New Femininities: Postfeminism, Neoliberalism, and Identity, Rosalind Gill and Christina Scharff, eds.
 2011.